Understanding the Accessible Technology Initiative

 Adobe Acrobat PDF

 The CSU is required by Section 508 to purchase electronic and information technology (E&IT) products and services that conform to the standards established for each category of covered items.
 See the Procurement section for more information.

-CSU Stanislaus On-campus Resources
+Stanislaus State On-campus Resources

 - Disability Resource Services

 - Psychological Counseling Services